 There are a range of small and large spaces on the University's campuses that can be used for activities.
-Recognised student groups can book spaces by emailing studentgroups@auckland.ac.nz.
+Recognised student groups can request bookings through the Student Groups Team by emailing studentgroups@auckland.ac.nz.
+It is important to note that it is the Student Engagement Team that facilitates these room bookings and they might requested further details from the club.